 Notwithstanding the above, should the proposal be pursued and taking a higher-level policy perspective at first, we submit for consideration the following recommendations in relation to the BEFIT proposal:

+Making BEFIT optional at the taxpayers instance: Consideration should be given to making BEFIT optional at the instance of the taxpayer rather than imposing a “one-size” fits all mandatory approach

-Adopting an Optional or Limited Pilot Project: Explore the possibility of making the BEFIT approach optional or initiating it as a limited pilot project similar to the EU's ETACA (European Trust and Cooperation Approach).
-This preliminary phase would allow willing and interested groups to experiment with the potential BEFIT Directive.
+Limited Pilot Project: Explore the possibility of initiating it as a limited pilot project similar to the EU's ETACA (European Trust and Cooperation Approach).
+This preliminary phase would allow willing and interested groups to experiment with the potential BEFIT Directive

 Moreover, a mandatory inclusion would impose an improper “one-size-fits-all” regime.
+We would also recommend that the pilot should only commence after the Pillar Two rules and their domestic implementation have achieved stability and tax administrations and taxpayers have been given sufficient time to integrate the rules into their systems (along the lines of the second point about postponing BEFIT implementation).

 Temporarily Postpone BEFIT Implementation: Advocate for a temporary suspension of the BEFIT proposed Directive until the comprehensive integration of changes mandated by OECD Pillar Two and the EU Pillar Two Directive is achieved across group systems, businesses, and tax administrations.
 This step is crucial to carefully assess the potential complexities and administrative burdens associated with the BEFIT proposal and avoid unintended consequences, such as incongruities with the Pillar Two Directive leading to the risk of double taxation.